Iodine – The Mineral That Charges Your Energy Battery

 Occasionally you will hear people make unscientific statements such as –

-–Don’t take iodine if you have a thyroid problem – well that is a generalization that is meaningless, and I have even heard some medical doctors say this!
+--Don’t take iodine if you have a thyroid problem – well that is a generalization that is meaningless, and I have even heard some medical doctors say this!

 The correct information is that if you are deficient in iodine, your thyroid gland will suffer, especially if you have an underactive thyroid or Hashimoto’s Thyroiditis or thyroid cysts or cold thyroid nodules or a thyroid goiter.
-Now if you an overactive thyroid condition, it is important to check your body’s content of iodine with a urine test.
+Now if you have an overactive thyroid condition, it is important to check your body’s content of iodine with a urine test.
 If you have adequate iodine, you do not want to take extra iodine, as it may make the already overactive thyroid condition worse.
 If you are very deficient in iodine, taking a small dose of iodine will not aggravate your overactive thyroid.

-–Don’t take too much iodine because it’s dangerous – well you would have to take a lot of iodine for a long time and also have a tendency to overactive thyroid conditions to get any side effects from iodine.
+--Don’t take too much iodine because it’s dangerous – well you would have to take a lot of iodine for a long time and also have a tendency to overactive thyroid conditions to get any side effects from iodine.
 Anyway it’s unnecessary to take too much iodine; you don’t need more than 160 to 350mcg daily.

 Taking too much iodine can cause problems in people that already have certain types of thyroid problems, such as hot nodules or hyperthyroidism (overactive thyroid).
 Administration of large amounts of inorganic iodine via medications (ie Amiodarone), radiology procedures (iodinated intravenous dye) and dietary excess (via seaweeds such as dulce or kelp etc) can cause or worsen hyperthyroidism.